hoffjager/databases/README.md

 The following repository:
 playstation/output,
-contains the following XLSX & CSV files that house various output from the SQL files above (updated on 6th April 2024):
+contains the following XLSX files that house various output from the SQL files above.
+SQL queries made in Microsoft SQL Server 2014 are saved in CSV format, reviewed via Google Sheets, and then downloaded in XLSX format (updated on 7th April 2024):
 	* dates_&_finances_2009_to_2024.xlsx
 	* dates_&_finances_january_to_december.xlsx
 	* dates_&_finances_gifts_&_subscriptions.xlsx